kubescape/kubescape.io/docs/docs/integrations/kubescape-integration-with-cloud-providers/running-armokubescape-node-agents-on-gke-autopilot-clusters.md

 armo-kubescape-node-agent-<CHART_MINOR>
 ```

-For example, Helm chart `1.40.x` uses the allowlist `armo-kubescape-node-agent-1.40`; chart `1.41.x` uses `armo-kubescape-node-agent-1.41`, and so on.
+For example, Helm chart `1.40.x` uses the allowlist `armo-kubescape-node-agent-1.40-v2`; chart `1.41.x` uses `armo-kubescape-node-agent-1.41`, and so on.
+A revision suffix such as `-v2` is appended when an allowlist is superseded — use the exact name reported by `kubectl get WorkloadAllowlist` (Step 3).
 The `AllowlistSynchronizer` path below uses a wildcard, so it installs **all approved versions** for the workload — you then select the one that matches your chart with the Helm flag in Step 4.

 > The allowlist matching your chart minor must already be approved and published by Google.
 After you install the synchronizer, confirm the expected version appears in `kubectl get WorkloadAllowlist` (Step 3) before deploying.